-Request for Proposals details: Proposals should be submitted online at: https://forms.illinois.edu/sec/8324096 and limited to 750 words.
+Request for Proposals details: Proposals should be submitted online at: https://forms.illinois.edu/sec/497453 and limited to 750 words.
 Submissions from students and new professionals are especially encouraged.
 Proposals may be submitted in the form of paper presentations, panel discussions, or posters.
 Accepted paper presentations will be formed into groups of 3 or 4 per session based on similar topics.
 Panel discussions consist of four presenters and last 80 minutes.

-Outstanding Student Paper Award: Students with accepted presentations will have the opportunity to apply for the Outstanding Student Paper Award by April 1, 2019.
+Outstanding Student Paper Award: Students with accepted presentations will have the opportunity to apply for the Outstanding Student Paper Award by April 1, 2020.

-Outstanding Paper from an Emerging Scholar Award: New faculty with accepted presentations will have the opportunity to apply for the award by April 1, 2019.
-Eligible for this award are people who have earned their PhD in the last five years (since 2014).
+Outstanding Paper from an Emerging Scholar Award: New faculty with accepted presentations will have the opportunity to apply for the award by April 1, 2020.
+Eligible for this award are people who have earned their PhD in the last five years (since 2015).

 For more information, please contact: email@example.com